-Beyond this, many forms of “treatment” offered ME/CFS patients are highly experimental.
-In this series, I am firmly on the side of evidence-based practice, and won’t go into any treatment, research or “facts” that do not have the rigorous backing of sound scientific study.
+Beyond this, many forms of treatment offered ME/CFS patients are highly experimental.
 Having been the victim of many unscrupulous alternative health practitioners in the past, I am loathe to recommend their methods – though I cannot fault anyone who has found them helpful.
-Let’s just say I eagerly await the study which definitively proves the efficacy of a certain course of treatment.

 Meanwhile, all we can do is manage our symptoms – a task that many able-bodied people feel I can undertake with ease.
 After all, if I rest right, and pace myself, I won’t get sick!
 The sad fact is that this illness is unpredictable and uncontrollable.
 I can pace and rest to my heart’s content, do all the right things, and still suffer relapse after relapse.
 I pride myself* in being a medical mystery to my care team: their most hard working patient who for some perverse reason, suffers the most.